-The FASB's Proposed Update IFRS 9 for Financial Assets and the IASB's Current Tentative Decisions Interest and Dividend Accruals Recognized in net income for all financial instruments.
+The FASB's Proposed Update IFRS 9 for Financial Assets and the IASB's Current Tentative Decisions Interest and Dividend Accruals • Recognized in net income for all financial instruments.
 However, not required to be presented separately for financial instruments measured at FV-NI.
-Interest would be presented separately for financial instruments measured at FV-OCI.
-Recognized in net income for all financial instruments except for some dividends on financial assets classified as FV-OCI.
+Interest would be presented separately for financial instruments measured at FV-OCI. • Recognized in net income for all financial instruments except for some dividends on financial assets classified as FV-OCI.
 For those assets, dividends are recognized in other comprehensive income if they clearly represent a recovery of part of the cost of the investment.
 Transaction Fees and Costs For financial instruments measured at FV-NI, transaction fees and costs would be recognized in net income as expenses upon initial recognition.
 For financial instruments measured at FV-OCI, transaction fees and costs would be recognized in other comprehensive income and recognized in net income as a yield adjustment of the related financial instrument over the life of the instrument.
 Recognized in net income immediately for assets and liabilities that are measured at FV-NI Included in the initial measurement of all assets and liabilities that are not measured at FV-NI.
 Tainting No tainting.
 No tainting.
 Reclassifications Not permitted.
 Required for financial assets if the entity's business model for managing its financial assets changes Prohibited for financial liabilities.
 Statement of Financial Position Financial instruments would be displayed separately on the face No significant changes proposed.

 The FASB's Proposed Update IFRS 9 for Financial Assets and the IASB's Current Tentative Decisions depending on whether they are classified as FV-NI or FV-OCI.
 The following amounts would be presented on the face of the statement of financial position for financial instruments measured at FV-NI: Fair value Amortized cost of the entity's own outstanding debt.
-The following amounts would be presented on the face of the statement of financial position for financial instruments measured at FV-OCI: Amortized cost Amount needed to adjust amortized cost less allowance for credit losses Amount needed to adjust amortized cost less allowance for credit losses to fair value Fresent separately on the face amounts included in accumulated other comprehensive income related to the changes in fair value or changes in fair value or changes in the remeasurement amount for financial instruments for which those changes are recognized in other comprehensive income.
+The following amounts would be presented on the face of the statement of financial position for financial position for financial instruments measured at FV-OCI: Amortized cost Amortized cost Amortized cost Present separately on the face amounts included in accumulated other comprehensive income related to the changes in fair value or changes in the remeasurement amount for financial instruments for which those changes are recognized in other comprehensive income.

-The FASB's Proposed Update IFRS 9 for Financial Assets and the IASB's Current Tentative Decisions Statement of Comprehensive Income At the same time that it issues this proposed Update, the FASB expects to issue a proposed Update that would require a continuous statement of comprehensive income with total comprehensive income and a subtotal for net income.
+The FASB's Proposed Update IFRS 9 for Financial Assets and the IASB's Current Tentative Decisions Statement of Comprehensive Income • At the same time that it issues this proposed Update, the FASB expects to issue a proposed Update that would require a continuous statement of comprehensive income with total comprehensive income and a subtotal for net income.
 Under the comprehensive income proposal, earnings per share would continue to be based on net income only.
 IAS 1, Presentation of Financial Statements, permits comprehensive income to be presented in either a single statement or two statements.
 The IASB expects to publish an Exposure Draft in the second quarter of 2010 that would require comprehensive income to be presented, partitioned into net income and other comprehensive income.
 No changes to earnings per share are proposed so it will continue to be based on net income only.
-Presentation of Changes in Own Credit Present separately significant current period change in fair value attributed to changes in the entity's credit standing, excluding changes in the price of credit.
-The IASB's Exposure Draft on fair value option proposes that for financial liabilities designated under the fair value option, an entity: Present the total fair value change in net income Present the portion attributable to changes in own credit risk in other comprehensive income (with an offsetting entry to net income).
+Presentation of Changes in Own Credit • Present separately significant current period change in fair value attributed to changes in the entity's credit standing, excluding changes in the price of credit.
+The IASB's Exposure Draft on fair value option proposes that for financial liabilities designated under the fair value option, an entity: 1.
+Present the total fair value change in net income 2.
+Present the portion attributable to changes in own credit risk in other comprehensive income (with an offsetting entry to net income).